Robert Allen (boxer)

 Robert Allen (born June 7, 1969) is an American former professional boxer from Atlanta, Georgia.
-He was born in New Orleans, Louisiana and fought as a middleweight.
+He fought three times for the middleweight world championship.

+Early life

+Robert, the youngest of nine children born to Albert and Janette Allen in Houma, Louisiana, graduated from South Terrebonne High School in 1987.
+In 1988 he moved to Los Angeles where he struggled to find work, lived in a car and became a part of the "Tent City" community of homeless.
+He would then join the U.S. Marine Corps where he served between 1988 and 1992.

 Amateur career

 Allen was a standout as an amateur, becoming the 1992 United States Amateur Light middleweight champion.

 Professional career

+After missing out on a spot on the 1992 United States Olympic boxing team by losing to Raúl Márquez in the Trials, Allen turned professional in 1993.

 Nicknamed Armed & Dangerous he has held several minor titles and fought for the world middleweight title three times against all time great middleweight champion Bernard Hopkins.
 The first fight ended in a no contest when Hopkins was pushed out of the ring by referee Mills Lane when he was breaking a clinch.
-In the second fight Hopkins knocked Allen out in the 7th round.
-In their third fight Hopkins won an easy 12 round decision.
-As of November 14, 2008 his record stands at 39(27)-5(4).
+In the second fight Hopkins knocked Allen out in the 7th round, while in the third Hopkins would score a wide unanimous decision.

+Personal life

+A father of four, Allen would work as a trainer at the Paul Murphy Boxing Club in Atlanta, Georgia after retiring.

+In 2001, his sister Betty May Allen was shot and killed by her boyfriend Donnie Lee Gray who then shot himself before police would arrest him.